chrissimpkins/glue-docs/_build/html/_sources/install.txt

 		[...]
 	}

-Include your shell PATH variable settings as a colon or semicolon delimited string in this setting.
+Include your shell PATH settings as a colon (Unix/Linux) or semicolon (Windows) delimited string.
 You can use the default settings as a reference:

 .. code:: json

 	{
-		"glue_userpath" : "/opt/local/bin:/opt/local/sbin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin",
+		"glue_userpath" : "/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin",
 		[...]
 	}